esc/PyDataBerlin2014-bloscpack-talk/abstract.rst

 solutions.

-Lastly I will argue that compressed and chunked storage format such as Bloscpack can be and already is a useful substrate on which to build more powerful applications such as online analytical processing engines and distributed computing frameworks.
+Lastly I will argue that compressed and chunked storage format such as Bloscpack can be and somewhat already is a useful substrate on which to build more powerful applications such as online analytical processing engines and distributed computing frameworks.

 [1]: https://github.com/Blosc/bloscpack